 Airbnb started life in 2007 on the living room floor of a San Francisco apartment.
-Fast-forward nearly fifteen years, and it has revolutionised the travel industry.
+Fast-forward nearly fifteen years, and it has revolutionized the travel industry.

-“Let’s Airbnb it” has become a common phrase for travellers and holidaymakers looking for unique accommodation experiences and, let’s be honest, a cheaper and more interesting alternative to a regular hotel stay.
+“Let’s Airbnb it” has become a common phrase for travelers and holidaymakers looking for unique accommodation experiences and, let’s be honest, a cheaper and more interesting alternative to a regular hotel stay.

 This meteoric rise in popularity has arguably made Airbnb one of the forefathers of the sharing economy and has helped its value grow to an estimated $35bn.

 However, if you’re looking at starting up your own accommodation offering and want to use Airbnb as a way to find as many guests as possible, you’ve probably got one overriding question.

 How much does it cost, and what are the alternatives?

 The average nightly rent for Airbnb properties in the US is $185, and it’s thought that a guest checks into an Airbnb listing every single second of the day.

 This sounds like rich pickings for hosts, but it of course comes at a cost.
 It’s all based around the service fee, and this is a charge which hits both the guest and the host.
 The service fee isn’t hidden on search results, but it does take second fiddle to the per night fee, which is displayed in larger typeface during the booking process.

 This undoubtedly catches a few people out when they decide to proceed and book, but Airbnb has tweaked the user interface to make the pricing more transparent.